Maa (2025 film): Development

 The film was officially announced in March 2025 as an expansion of the Shaitaan universe with a motion poster.
+Diya Annapurna Ghosh, who is daughter of director Sujoy Ghosh actually held the title rights of 'Maa' and wanted to make the film.
+But Ajay Devgn one day called up Sujoy Ghosh and asked for the film title.
+On being asked by her father Diya readily agreed to part with the title, as the script of film was still not ready.
+Producer Ajay Devgn thanked both of them in the credits.
+Writer Saiwyn Quadras wrote the script of the film within 10 days with an idea to merge horror with Indian cultural and mythology.

 Filming

 Principal photography began in January 2024 in Kolkata.
 Filming was completed in May 2025 due to the addition of extra action scenes involving Kajol.
 The film has been primarily shot at three locations, including the historic Kalikapur Rajbari in Purba Bardhaman, West Bengal which is the setting for the entire story, Ramoji Film City in Hyderabad, and an iconic bakery on Park Street, Kolkata where key family moments were shot.
 The Kolkata schedule was shot between late March and early April 2024.
+During the filming of climax scene Ronit Roy suffered an injury on his back as he fell from a height of 20 feet.

 Music

 The soundtrack is composed by Harsh Upadhyay, Rocky Khanna and Shiv Malhotra, with lyrics written by Pranav Vatsa and Manoj Muntashir.